LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 **Details**

-- API Name
+- API Name: Provide a short name
-- Instance
+- Instance: Select the AuraDB to use with your GraphQL API
-- Instance Username
+- Instance Username: Provide the username to access the AuraDB.
+Normally this is Neo4j
-- Instance Password
+- Instance Password: Provide the associated password for the username

 **Type Definitions**
 Copy the Type Definitions from earlier and paste them in